 Can you play online poker in New York?

 It is understood by the legal system that although some games of chance have an element of skill involved, if the skill edge cannot exceed the edge of the house then the element of skill is unable to change the longterm outcome of the game into positive expected value.
-These games, such as craps and more contentiously, blackjack, are considered games of chance.
+These games, such as craps and more contentiously, blackjack, are considered games of chance

-Will online poker be legalized in New York?
+When will online poker be legalized in New York?

 The winds of change are blowing in New York.
 Senate Bill S3898, proposed by Senator John J. Bonanic in January 27th, 2017 has now been advanced to a third reading in assembly.
 May 9th, 2017 had the bill pass the Finance Committee Vote with 27 for and 9 against.